-Highlights of the Democratic debate: Warren pile-on, veterans battle
+Highlights of the Democratic debate: Warren pile-on, questions about age

 “Donald Trump has the blood of the Kurds on his hands, but so do many of the politicians in our country from both parties who have supported this ongoing regime change war in Syria that started in 2011, along with many in the mainstream media,” she said.

-Buttigieg, who served in Afghanistan as part of the Naval Reserves, challenged Gabbard, saying she’s pointing the finger in the wrong direction.
+Buttigieg, who served in Afghanistan as part of the Naval Reserves, challenged Gabbard, saying she was pointing the finger in the wrong direction.

 “The slaughter going on in Syria is not a consequence of American presence, it’s a consequence of a withdrawal and a betrayal by this president of American allies and American values,” Buttigieg said.

+“I am deeply grateful to President Obama, who fought so hard to make sure that agency was passed into law,” she said to audience laughter.
+“And I am deeply grateful to every single person who fought for it.”

+Before the CFPB’s creation, Warren had lobbied against legislation that she said unfairly targeted families buried in debt.
+Biden, then a U.S. senator from Delaware, where many major credit-card lenders have their headquarters, supported the bill.

-Reporting by Trevor Hunnicutt, Jarrett Renshaw, Sharon Bernstein, Amanda Becker, Doina Chiacu; Editing by Sonya Hepinstall
+Reporting by Trevor Hunnicutt, Jarrett Renshaw, Sharon Bernstein, Amanda Becker, Doina Chiacu and Heather Timmons; Editing by Sonya Hepinstall and Peter Cooney